-How much heat would you have to add to your house if the walls and roof were almost perfect insulators that allowed virtually no heat transfer?
-Answer: About one candle's worth.
+How much heat would you have to add to your house if the walls and roof were nearly perfect insulators that allowed almost no heat transfer?

-The blizzard thing was not actually part of the syllabus, but since nature presented us with a rather impressive blizzard, the opportunity was just too good to pass up — or so our instructors told us.
-We trainees were a lot less enthusiastic.
+The blizzard thing was not actually part of the training syllabus but since nature presented us with a rather impressive arctic storm, the opportunity was just too good to pass up — or so our instructors told us.
+We trainees were a whole lot less enthusiastic.

 This is a good time to catch up on all the sleep you missed since Basic Training.
 You might be there for a while.
 These storms can last for days.

 The insulation industry considers any insulation composed of mineral fibers the be mineral wool insulation.
-This includes the common fiber glass insulation products and rock or slag wool.
+This includes the common fiberglass insulation products and rock or slag wool.
 They are made much the same way.
 Molten material (glass or rock and slag) is spun in a centrifuge to form fibers.
-The fibers are virtually fire proof and will not support combustion.
-They will melt, but only at very high temperatures — 1800º F, for rock wool.
+The fibers are virtually fireproof and will not support combustion.
+They will melt but only at very high temperatures — 1800° F, for rock wool.
 All can be blown into closed walls.

 We seldom use either product for blow-in application from inside the house.
 There is too much risk that small fibers will escape and end up in your carpets and furniture.
 We use cellulose.
 If cellulose fibers escape, it is usually of no particular consequence.
 They are just paper, after all.